prototypefund/Digital_Bargeld-docs/api-auditor.rst

     interface ExchangeEntry {

-      // Public key of the exchange
+      // Master public key of the exchange
-      exchange_pub: EddsaPublicKey;
+      master_pub: EddsaPublicKey;

       // Base URL of the exchange
       exchange_url: string;